 Almost contemporaneously, plaintiff’s counsel also filed a second claim on behalf of 1153148 B.C.
 Ltd., asserting an interest in Property 2 (referred to therein as the “Parent Parcel”).
 The 115 action was based on a contract under which that plaintiff had allegedly agreed to purchase one intended lot of an intended plan of subdivision.
 The contract included an express condition precedent that three items be completed prior to the defined “Completion Date”: the filing of the subdivision plan, a successful pre-construction meeting with the City of Coquitlam engineering department, and acceptance of building permit applications.

-The 115 plaintiff claimed an interest in Property 2 on the basis of this contract and alleged that the defendant had “intentionally causing delay in getting [Property 2] approved by the authorities”.
+The 115 plaintiff claimed an interest in Property 2 on the basis of this contract and alleged that the defendant was “intentionally causing delay in getting [Property 2] approved by the authorities”.
 By seeking to enforce an expired contract for the purchase of one lot from an intended subdivision, the plaintiff sought to tie up the entire development project.

 Perhaps the most surprising element of the Valley Cliff and 115 claims – is that they did not name the second owner of Property 2 as a defendant.
 This bore a resemblance to Dhillon in which the landowner was not initially named as a defendant.